 5. Razer Kraken Pro V2

 The build quality is excellent.
 It has an aluminum frame which is both lightweight and flexible.
-The mic is retractable and it feels robust.
+The mic is retractable, and it feels robust.
 The headband doesn’t press too much force on your head.
 So, the comfort is there.
-In addition, to which the sound-isolating ear cushions present in the headset add an extra sense of comfort.
+Also, to which the sound-isolating ear cushions present in the headset add an extra sense of satisfaction.

-The disadvantage, however, starts at the earcups which are round.
+The disadvantage, however, starts at the round earcups.
 The problem is that people with big ears are likely to have comfort issues.

-The microphone is very good too.
+The microphone is perfect too.
 The headset has software support in the form of it’s Razer’s Synapse suite.
 You can tweak everything here.
-One downside is that it doesn’t have the RGB lighting which is Razer’s signature.
+One downside is that it doesn’t have the RGB lighting, which is Razer’s signature.
 But other than that, you get a solid headset.
-The headset has a great build quality and a really fantastic sound.
-The headset is also very minimal with no non-sense gimmick which makes it very recommendable.
+The headset has an excellent build quality and a fantastic sound.
+The headset is also very minimal with no non-sense gimmick, which makes it very recommendable.